nitheeshk03/C-Programming-Class/README.md

 Rewrite the array operations code implemented before (session 3) using functions.
 Note: The size of the array has to be a parameter to the function which has to be altered after every operation.

 ---------------------------------------------------------------
+## Session 7 - 28.11.2022
+Problems to solve

+1) Write a recursive C function to find the sum of digits of a number.

+Write a recursive C function to implement binary search on a array.

+Write a recursive C program to find a binary representation of a given decimal number.

+4. Write a recursive C program to find the LCM and GCD of two numbers.